 Wander through 60 acres of woodlands and enjoy an award-winning lotus pond at the Pittsburgh Botanic Garden.
 The Garden is already connecting people to Pittsburgh’s history and the beauty of Western Pennsylvania.

 Chatham’s 39-acre campus encompasses a 32-acre arboretum featuring 115 different varieties of species, including Japanese Flowering Crabapple, River Birch, and Kentucky Coffee tree.
-The Arboretum provides an outdoor classroom for students, as well as an inviting place to stroll and to meditate.
+The Chatham College Arboretum provides an outdoor classroom for students, as well as an inviting place to stroll and to meditate.

 The Marywood University Arboretum offers many events throughout the year including educational activities, community workshops, and special tours and events.
 The arboretum is open daily for quiet nature walks and offers a wide array of different trees, flowers, and plants to be seen.

 Each year, the display features more than 170 pieces of artwork by professional and amateur artists from all over Pennsylvania.
 Artwork is judged by an independent juror in five different categories, with awards given for each category, along with "Best of Show" and "Peoples’ Choice" awards.
 This year, the Annual Art in Bloom Spring Show will take place virtually on April 24 and 25.

-Since 1916, the Ekey's Garden Centre and Museum has offered a great history of the gardening business and how it and horticulture have changed throughout the years.
+Since 1916, the Ekey's Garden Museum has offered a great history of the gardening business and how it and horticulture have changed throughout the years.
 Come check out the wonderful flowers, plants, and other features at this unique attraction.

 Over the past 70+ years, the Lewisburg Garden Club has evolved and grown.
 Floral design and arrangements are still a priority, but the club also comes together to create and maintain public gardens, provide scholarships and learn about such topics as organic farming, creating essential oils from flowers, building rain barrels and the importance of native plants to the habitat of birds, bees, and butterflies.
 Beginning June, the Garden Club will be offering a Garden Tour of Lewisburg.